In this article:

 An excess of glucocorticoids and certain other hormones in your body can diminish the elasticity of your skin.

-As a result, the collagen fibers may break at the slightest bit of exertion.
-This kind of skin atrophy can make you more susceptible to stretch marks.
+As a result, the collagen fibers may break at the slightest bit of exertion, making you more susceptible to stretch marks.

-3. Weight loss can help you get rid of stretch marks.
+Can weight loss help get rid of stretch marks?

 Because stretch marks are typically associated with drastic weight gain, it is often wrongly assumed that losing the extra weight will make the scars disappear or become less noticeable.

 While some studies report the effectiveness of bio-oil in lightening stretch marks, (3) other studies conclude that bio-oil doesn’t have any positive effect on the appearance of stretch marks.

 Rather, its use was found to stimulate further development of stretch marks.
 (1) Therefore, the use of bio-oil in treating stretch marks is largely subjective.

 While witch hazel is a popular component of various cosmetic products, there is no evidence of its use for stretch marks.

 However, it is seen to be anecdotally used by women to help lighten post-pregnancy stretch marks.